berryamin/Python/Python-3/Doc/library/multiprocessing.rst

       The *chunksize* argument is the same as the one used by the :meth:`.map` method.
-For very long iterables using a large value for *chunksize* can make make the job complete **much** faster than using the default value of ``1``.
+For very long iterables using a large value for *chunksize* can make the job complete **much** faster than using the default value of ``1``.

       Also if *chunksize* is ``1`` then the :meth:`!next` method of the iterator